THE LITTLEST FIREFIGHTER

 rubber boots.
 They're all manufactured right here in Phoenix, so we can

 get them fast."
-Three days later Fireman Bob picked up Billy, dressed him in
+Three days later Fireman Bob picked up Billy, dressed

 his fire uniform and escorted him from his hospital bed to the

 waiting hook and ladder truck.
-Billy got to sit on the back of the truck and
+Billy got to sit on the back of the

 help steer it back to the fire station.
 He was in heaven.
 There were